 Irish Deviled Eggs

 On St. Patrick’s Day cabbage gets to be a real star right alongside it’s faithful companion corned beef.
-I usually make Corned Beef Cabbage Rolls for dinner on St. Patrick’s Day but since I’m doing my best to stick to low carb I’ll be skipping the mashed potatoes, parsnips, and carrots this year and eating Irish Deviled Eggs.
+I usually make Corned Beef Cabbage Rolls for dinner on St. Patrick’s Day but since I’m doing my best to stick to low carb I’ll be skipping the mashed potatoes, parsnips, and carrots this year and eating Irish Deviled Eggs and keto colcannon.
 They are a delicious, low carb way to enjoy corned beef and cabbage without all of the carb-heavy sides.

 IRISH DEVILED EGGS